sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/script_ref/script_ref_block_statements.rst

 The if..elif..else block statement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+(Note: Avisynth+ has built-in support for if..else if..else)

 By nesting If..Else block expressions inside the conditional operator, you
 can create entire if..elseif...else conditional constructs of any level
 desired to accomodate more complex needs.